mkrogemann/try-until/README.md

 Supported Rubies
 ================

 The gem has originally been developed in MRI 1.9.3 and is being continuously integrated on Travis CI using MRI 1.9.3, 2.0.0, 2.1.5, 2.2.0 and jruby-head (1.9-mode).
-Big Kudos to the the [Travis CI](https://travis-ci.org) team!
+Big Kudos to the [Travis CI](https://travis-ci.org) team!

 What's next?
 ============